Course Outline Fall 2025

 - Office of the Student Ombuds: A confidential and free service that strives to ensure that university processes related to students operate as fairly as possible.
 They offer information, advice, and support to students, faculty, and staff as they deal with academic, discipline, interpersonal, and financial issues related to student programs.

-- The date of the final examination is set by the Registrar and takes precedence over the final examination date reported in this syllabus.
+Any typographical errors in this syllabus are subject to change and will be announced in class and/or posted on the course website.
+The date of final examinations is set by the Registrar and takes precedence over the final examination date reported in the syllabus.

 - Dr. Hazel Victoria Campbell, Department of Computing Science, Faculty of Science, University of Alberta (2024).